 Mimi graduated from Roanoke College in 1993 with degrees in History and International Relations.
 Her career began in print news as an editorial assistant and reporter.
 She then moved to public relations, marketing, and advertising.
 After the birth of Anna in 2004, Mimi began a freelance writing and editing business.
 Before coming to Goshen Friends, Mimi was a Preschool teacher at the West Chester Area YMCA where she taught 2 and 3 year olds and enrichment courses for children ages 3 to 6.

 Tr.
 Mimi has participated in several professional development programs, including Educators New to Quakerism at Pendle Hill and a seminar on Autism and Sensory Processing Disorders.
+She also participates on the Friends Council on Education's Diversity Peer Network.
 At Goshen, Tr.
 Mimi serves on both the Diversity Committee and the International Week planning committee.

 Patty Darden joins the Goshen family via Northern New Jersey, where she grew up, and Southern California, where she raised her own family.
 She moved to the West Chester area in 2005, after living on the West Coast for more than 25 years.